Computer Resources

 Storage of DICOM images

-All MRI studies collected at DBIC are stored in the DICOM format, and organized according to acquisition date and a unique accession number.
-Thus a study recorded on July 4, 2019 with an accession number of A00001234, can be found on the server at the location specified by: <server>:/inbox/DICOM/2019/07/04/A00001234.
-The DICOM files contain reconstructed MRI images obtained directly from the Siemens Console, which communicates with the file server through a dedicated private network through a firewall.
-The DICOMs are handled on the server side by the Java-based dcm4che (dcm4che.org) software suite.
+All MRI studies collected at DBIC are stored in the DICOM format, and organized according to acquisition date and an accession number that is intended to be unique.
+Thus a study recorded on July 4, 2019, with an accession number of A00001234 can be found on the server under the DICOM/ directory above at : /DICOM/2019/07/04/A00001234.

 Storage of BIDS